AIAUSA/goaia-home/_teams/Swimming/swimmers-chapels.md

 location: ''

 ---
 Join fellow-swimmers and coaches for 15-20 minutes of fellowship, worship, and a short devotional at major competitions around the country.
+Follow us at [@SwimmersChapel](https://twitter.com/SwimmersChapel) for updates!